t-karasova/grs-samples-python/search/tutorials/tutorial_query_expansion.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 You have completed the tutorial!
-We **encourage** you to **test the query expansion by yourself** and try different search phrases with and without query expansion.
+We encourage you to test the query expansion by yourself and try different search phrases with and without query expansion.

-**Thank you for completing this tutorial!**
+<walkthrough-inline-feedback></walkthrough-inline-feedback>